Couples Styling

 Thank you for choosing me as your photographer.
 I am SO EXCITED to work with you!!

-When it come to your session, I’VE GOT YOU.
+Rest assured, you’re in good hands!
 Location, posing, all my pro tips to make you guys look amazing, and of course ensuring this is an amazing experience for you both - that’s all on me.
 But before your session even starts - THE MOST important part you can be working on is STYLING.
 This can’t be over-stated. ;) Putting some thought into this up front will really pay off.
-Of course, I’ll be with you every step of the way as you’re in this process, starting with these essential tips.

 Look Good.
 Feel Good.